tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td>A URI pointing to structured information about rights held in and over the resource.
-Examples include <a href="http://creativecommons.org/licenses/by/3.0/legalcode">http://creativecommons.org/licenses/by/3.0/legalcode</a> and <a href="http://creativecommons.org/publicdomain/zero/1.0/">http://creativecommons.org/publicdomain/zero/1.0/</a>.
-At least one of dcterms:rights and dc:rights must be supplied but, when feasible, supplying both may make the metadata more widely useful.
-They must specify the same rights.
+At least one of dcterms:rights and dc:rights MUST be supplied but, when feasible, supplying both might make the metadata more widely useful.
+They MUST specify the same rights.
 In case of ambiguity, dcterms:rights prevails.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>This expresses rights over the media resource, not over the metadata text.
-See also the entry for dc:rights in the Audubon Core Term List document and see the DCMI FAQ on DC and DCTERMS Namespaces, <a href="https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md">https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md</a>, for discussion of the rationale for terms in two namespaces.
+See also the entry for dc:rights in the Audubon Core Term List document and see the DCMI FAQ on DC and DCTERMS Namespaces, <a href="https://web.archive.org/web/20171126043657/https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md">https://web.archive.org/web/20171126043657/https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md</a>, for discussion of the rationale for terms in two namespaces.
 Normal practice is to use the same Label if both are provided.
-Labels have no effect on information discovery and are only suggestions.</td>
+Labels have no effect on information discovery and are only suggestions.
+Examples include <a href="http://creativecommons.org/licenses/by/3.0/legalcode">http://creativecommons.org/licenses/by/3.0/legalcode</a> and <a href="http://creativecommons.org/publicdomain/zero/1.0/">http://creativecommons.org/publicdomain/zero/1.0/</a>.</td>
 		</tr>
 	</tbody>
 </table>